 Japanese Society

 What Is Shunbun no Hi?
-Japan’s Spring Equinox Holiday Explained
+Japan’s Spring Equinox Holiday and Its Deeper Meaning

 Shunbun no Hi (Spring Equinox Day) is a national holiday in Japan that honors nature and ancestors.
 Learn its meaning, traditions, and how Japanese people celebrate it.